-Climate Change
+Position Statement on Climate Change

 There is broad scientific consensus that the Earth's climate is warming and the observed increase in warming over the past several decades is attributed to human activity.
 Moreover, climate change is one of the greatest scientific challenges this generation of students and teachers will face.
-The California Association of Science Educators understands that
+The California Science Teacher Association understands that

-- 1. the Earth's climate is changing, - 2. the evidence demonstrates recent warming is the result of human activities, and - 3. there are direct impacts already observable in California.
+- (1) the Earth's climate is changing, - (2) the evidence demonstrates recent warming is the result of human activities, and - (3) there are direct impacts already observable in California.